 Aboriginal, First Nation, Indigenous and Social Policy Expert

-As a past school room teacher and an academic, she has written and developed leadership courses as part of a Bachelor’s Degree in leadership for Blue Quills First Nations College that transfers to western universities.
+Patricia Makokis has written and developed leadership courses as part of a Bachelor’s Degree in leadership for Blue Quills First Nations College that transferred to many Western Canadian Universities.
 Additionally, she has worked on national health initiatives including Promoting Mental Health for Canada’s Indigenous Peoples for the Royal College of Physicians and the Indigenous Physicians Association of Canada.
 She developed and established the curriculum that is standard across Canada for the Community Wellness Certificate offered by the Nechi Training Institute.
-Patricia also created and produced numerous academic courses in Management, Organizational Change and Wholistic Leadership.
+Patricia also created and produced numerous academic courses in Management, Organizational Change and Wholistic Leadership and was a main contributor to rewriting the University of Alberta Indigenous Studies curriculum.

 Patricia Makokis’ career speaks for itself.
 She is highly respected across Alberta for her knowledge, abilities and her passion to help First Nation Communities become whole again.
 She works closely with many different reserves, provincial and government agencies, healthcare systems and communities as a consultant.
 She is relied on by these organizations for her expertise.
 Patricia is dynamic, educative, funny and always receives high praise for her presentations.